 Our Museum has been developed and is still operated entirely through the effort of volunteers.
 We have come a long way since 1969 when it was founded, to being an Accredited Museum under the scheme operated by Arts Council England and having the largest collection of historic trolleybuses in the world, many of which are operational.

 We have big plans for taking the Museum forward into the future and we need more volunteers to help translate those plans into reality.

 Volunteering – What’s it about?

-Volunteering can benefit you if you are between jobs (it becomes something to add to your CV), want to get out and meet other people, want to help a good cause, recently retired and want something to fill some time, or simply have some time to spare.
-We have volunteers at the Museum from all walks of life.
+Volunteering can benefit you if you are between jobs (it’s something to add to your CV), want to get out and meet other people, want to help a good cause, are recently retired and want something to fill some time, or simply have some time to spare.
+We have volunteers at the Museum of all ages and from all walks of life.
 Meeting and working with other volunteers can be great fun and allows you to build up some great friendships.
 And, some “back office” jobs can be done remotely.

 We need volunteers